Archive: This is the intelligence report from April 3, 2026. View the latest report →

 Standing Watch

-• Expiration of US strike pause on Iranian energy facilities:
+• Expiration of US strike pause on Iranian energy facilities.:

-• Complete collapse of Balochistan logistics corridors:
+• Complete collapse of Balochistan logistics corridors.:

 Your Operations Deserve Better Than Yesterday's News